 We published a redesign of our work on the InternetExplore our updated design, charts, and writing on global data on the Internet.By Hannah Ritchie and Edouard Mathieu — April 13, 2023

 Mortality in the past: every second child diedThe chances that a newborn survives childhood have increased from 50% to 96% globally.
-This article asks how we know about the mortality of children in the past and what we can learn from it for our future.By Max Roser — April 11, 2023
+How do we know about the mortality of children in the past?
+And what can we learn from it for our future?By Max Roser — April 11, 2023

 How does age standardization make health metrics comparable?Age standardization is a statistical method used to compare disease rates, or other health indicators, between populations while accounting for differences in their age structure.By Edouard Mathieu — April 04, 2023